 Deploy a mobile checkout using Vercel

-Get a step-by-step overview of how to deploy a checkout to Vercel to add an external purchase flow for your iOS app, letting you go direct to customers while remaining compliant.
+Get a step-by-step overview of how to deploy a flexible web checkout and landing page to Vercel for your iOS app, letting you establish a compliant external purchase flow to go direct to customers and unlock greater revenue potential.

 With recent developments in legislation around the App Store, you can link users in the United States to an external checkout for purchases in iOS apps.

-You can use the Paddle in-app checkout starter kit to quickly create and deploy a Next.js app that includes Paddle Checkout, letting users securely make purchases outside your app.
+You can use the Paddle Web Monetization Kit to quickly create and deploy a Next.js app that includes Paddle Checkout, letting users securely make purchases outside your app.
 Customers tap a button in your app to open a checkout that you host on Vercel, then they're redirected to your app when they complete their purchase.

-Grid of logos used in the starter kit: Paddle, RevenueCat, Next.js, and Vercel.
+Grid of logos used in the Web Monetization Kit: Paddle, RevenueCat, Next.js, and Vercel.

 What are we building?

-We'll walk through handling fulfilment using the RevenueCat x Paddle integration or webhooks.
+We'll walk through handling fulfillment using the RevenueCat x Paddle integration or webhooks.

 What's not covered